brickineers/MelodyMapper/README.md

 If you encounter any issues please feel free to let us know.

-Download the MelodyMapper zip and unzip it
+Download the MelodyMapper zip and unzip it.

-Run the MelodyMapper executable
+Go into the file and run "MelodyMapper.exe".